kalpaj12/VS-Code-Builder/README.md

 # Instructions for Linux

-1) After installing gcc, copy all the contents present inside Linux folder to your VS-Code Workspace folder.
+1) After installing g++, copy all the contents present inside Linux folder to your VS-Code Workspace folder.

 2) The inputs can be given in the Input.txt and the corresponding outputs will be displayed in Output.txt